Overview of the German placement exam

 Timing the exam

-There is a time limit of 90 minutes for the entire exam.
-Estimated time needed for the multiple-choice section is not more than 60 minutes and not more than 45 minutes for the three writing assignments.
+You have a time limit of 90 minutes for the entire exam.
+Estimated time needed for the multiple-choice section is not more than 60 minutes and not more than 45 minutes for the writing assignments.
 The more language experience you have had, the faster you will finish the multiple-choice questions.
 And the more language experience you have had, the more of the exam you will complete in order to reach your point of placement.
-Not all students will score highly enough to proceed to the writing section.
-Please wait for a computer evaluation of your work on the multiple-choice section of the exam for a decision as to whether or not you need to proceed to the writing portion of the exam.

 Writing the paragraphs

-You may also contact Professor Karl J. Fink at email@example.com if you have questions about your placement or about the German program at St. Olaf College.
+Please contact Professor Nora Vosburg at email@example.com if you have questions about your placement or about the German program at St. Olaf College.